 This article provides novel data on the implementation of HCS in the HeLTI Bukhali trial, in the context of a LMIC.
 A key finding is that there are several contextual challenges to the implementation of HCS, in its original form, with young women in a low-income setting in South Africa.
 One of the main implementation challenges identified was language, highlighting a need to adapt this approach for a multilingual context.
 Other challenges experienced by Health Helpers included participants’ difficulties with handling questions, making it easier for Health Helpers to rely on the provision of information, which goes against the philosophy of the HCS approach.
 This could be related to overall health literacy of these young women, which has been identified as a broader concern in LMICs (Malik, 2017; Meherali et al., 2020), and more specifically to the “preconception knowledge gap” identified in previous HeLTI work (Bosire et al., 2021).
 It is reasonable to conclude that in contexts with low health literacy, basic health information needs to be provided more frequently than would be the case in high-income countries.

 These findings align with previously mentioned qualitative work that has indicated that in the presence of numerous social and economic challenges, health and health behaviours are generally not a priority for young women in Soweto (Bosire et al., 2021; Draper et al., 2020; Ware et al., 2019).
 This has clearly had an impact on participants’ willingness or ability to set goals, and Health Helpers have had difficulty with implementing this aspect of the HCS approach, specifically the SMARTER planning tool.
-(Simms et al., 2022)
+Similar challenges with the acceptability and fidelity of goal setting and action planning have been identified with adolescents in another LMIC setting, Zimbabwe (Simms et al., 2022).

 What this article further adds to the discussion about these young women’s priorities is the extent to which these young women have experienced and are currently experiencing trauma.
 While further research is needed to investigate the relationship between trauma and behaviour change in this context, adopting a trauma-informed perspective to understanding the health behaviour change (Marks et al., 2021) of these women certainly provides some clarity as to why health (and long-term health benefits) is not prioritised, and why goal setting according to a specific framework has proved to be such a challenge for the young women receiving the Bukhali intervention.
 In addition, since trauma can negatively impact on these women’s sense of agency and autonomy (Marks et al., 2021), it is important to consider how the Bukhali intervention fosters agency and autonomy, given that interventions that require a high level of individual agency are less likely to be effective (Adams et al., 2016).
 This needs to be done with due consideration of the various systematic issues that these young women are facing, as evidenced by the life stories shared by participants.